Online Betting in Michigan

 4th July 1984: The earliest ethnic-sanctioned gaming house launches on Michigan's ethnic land in Brimley.

-1997: The Michigan State witnesses the passing and signing of The Michigan Gaming Control and Revenue Act into law.
+1997: Michigan State witnesses the passing and signing of The Michigan Gaming Control and Revenue Act into law.
 It legalizes the establishment of 3 legalized wagering houses in Detroit.

-14th December 1999: MotorCity Casino Hotel was established, becoming second Detroit's commercial betting house operation.
+14th December 1999: MotorCity Casino Hotel was established, becoming Detroit's second commercial betting house operation.

 Michigan's history from 2000 till now